-Students requesting classroom accommodation must first register with the Dean of Students Office.
-The Dean of Students Office will provide documentation to the student who must then provide this documentation to the Professor when requesting accommodation.
-Upon receipt of documentation, the Professor will grant the accommodation.
+Students requesting classroom accommodation must first register with the Dean of Students Office, Disability Resource Center.
+The DRC will provide documentation to the student and instructor.
+Upon receipt of documentation, the student must meet with the instructor to clarify the accommodation, after which it will be granted.
 Students with disabilities should follow these procedures as early as possible in the semester.